wincle626/deepgate.ai/README.md

 - **`schema.json` can be large** when a model has wide fully-connected layers (AlexNet's is ~100 MB because of its 4096-wide FC head; ResNet's is ~48 MB).
   The weights are serialized as JSON arrays.

+## Upload to DeepGate Project

+1. Need an account first and create a project for specific devices.
+2. Currently, only the testcases by DeepGate works in `00.default` folder, by using the schema.json not the .tflite.
+Need to understand why.
+3. `01.alexnet` and `02.resnet` are not working properly when uploading, which has hint of "failed to fetch files".
+Might because of the large size of model .json.